MichaelXavier/Angel/README.md

 Then, a series of corresponding configuration commands follow:

  * `exec` is the exact command line to run (required)
- * `user` is the user the program will run as (optional, defaults to the user angel is launched as)
  * `stdout` is a path to a file where the program's standard output should be appended (optional, defaults to /dev/null)
  * `stderr` is a path to a file where the program's standard error